Che Zakaria Mohd Salleh

-Che Zakaria bin Mohd Salleh is a Malaysian politician who served as Member of the Johor State Legislative Assembly (MLA) for Permas from May 2018 to March 2022.
-He is a member of the National Trust Party (AMANAH), a component party of the Pakatan Harapan (PH) opposition coalition.
-He was a member of the Malaysian United Indigenous Party (BERSATU), a component party of the ruling Perikatan Nasional (PN) coalition and formerly PH coalition.
+Che Zakaria bin Mohd Salleh (1961 – 26 August 2025) was a Malaysian politician who served as Member of the Johor State Legislative Assembly (MLA) for Permas from May 2018 to March 2022.
+He was a member of the National Trust Party (AMANAH), a component party of the Pakatan Harapan (PH) coalition.
+He was a member of the Malaysian United Indigenous Party (BERSATU), a component party of the Perikatan Nasional (PN) coalition and formerly PH coalition.
 He also served as the Chairman of Southeast Johor Development Authority (KEJORA) from May 2020 to April 2022 and also member of Board of Director of Johor Port.
+Salleh died on 26 August 2025, at the age of 64.